uxlfoundation/foundation/steering-committee/2024-10-23-UXL-Steering-Committee.rst

 * Over 400 logged in to sessions live - one of the highest attendance rates for the previous DevSummits.
 * The NPS score is 73% (very good).
 * Rod thanked all who participated and expressed appreciation for the SC's attendance and engagement.
+* The feedback from the committee was noted and a set of actions for future events will be shared